-The School of Commerce was established in the year 2014 and since then the School has defined Program Outcomes for the courses offered during the Board of Studies meeting.
+The School of Commerce offered Honours program from the year 2016 and since then the School has defined Program Outcomes for the courses offered during the Board of Studies meeting.
 Based on the advice and suggestions of the BOS, EIGHT Program Outcomes have been formulated, keeping in view the Vision, Mission and Program Educational Objectives.